 There are termly meetings between class teachers and parents and an end of year report.
-If your child has additional needs they will have an IEP with specific targets.
-These will be reviewed and new ones set in a termly meeting with the class teacher.
+If your child has additional needs they will have a Learning passport with specific targets.
+You will review and set these in a termly meeting with the class teacher.
 Carclaze School has an open door policy and staff are happy to meet with parents on request to provide updates and feedback or to respond to questions.